Chalk River Laboratories: Modernization and decommissioning

-The site remains in active use as of 2022.
+The site remains in active use as of 2024.
 In 2016, 1.2 billion CAD was allotted over ten years to decommission 120 old buildings and build new ones.
 The new buildings were completed starting in 2020, as the Canadian Nuclear Laboratories Research Facilities.

+In May 2023, it was announced that the world's first micro-modular reactor, from Global First Power (GFP), is to be built at Chalk River Laboratories and will be used to power the CNL campus as a demonstration unit.
+It is then expected that multiple microreactors, each the size of a shipping container, will be built at CNL and transported to remote northern communities where they will replace the existing diesel generator infrastructure, saving some 200 million litres of fuel.